-fulfilling their legal responsibilities and duty of care to protect children and to keep children safe and to maintain their rights
+- fulfilling their legal responsibilities and duty of care to protect children and to keep children safe and to maintain their rights - keeping up to date and complying with any relevant changes in legislation and practices in relation to this policy - contributing to an organisational culture of child safety - identifying the potential for child abuse at Bubup Womindjeka Family and Children's Centre, and developing and implementing effective prevention strategies in consultation with the Approved Provider and Person with Management or Control and the Nominated Supervisor and Person in day to day Charge - following processes for responding to and reporting suspected child abuse (Attachment 3: Processes for responding to and reporting suspected child abuse)

-- keeping up to date and complying with any relevant changes in legislation and practices in relation to this policy - contributing to an organisational culture of child safety - identifying the potential for child abuse at Bubup Womindjeka Family and Children's Centre, and developing and implementing effective prevention strategies in consultation with the Approved Provider and Person with Management or Control and the Nominated Supervisor and Person in day to day Charge - following processes for responding to and reporting suspected child abuse (Attachment 3: Processes for responding to and reporting suspected child abuse) - undertaking appropriate training on child protection, including recognising the signs and symptoms of child abuse (refer to Definitions), knowing how to respond, and understanding responsibilities and processes for reporting (refer to Attachment 3 - Processes for responding to and reporting suspected child abuse) - supporting the maintenance of Child Safe Standards in Bubup Womindjeka Family and Children's Centre in consultation with the Approved Provider and Person with Management or Control and Nominated Supervisor and Person in day to day Charge at the service - notifying the Nominated Supervisor, Person in day to day Charge, the Approved Provider or the Person with Management or Control immediately on becoming aware of any concerns, complaints or allegations regarding the safety, health and welfare of a child at Bubup Womindjeka Family and Children's Centre - offering support to the child and their family in response to concerns or reports relating to the safety, health and wellbeing of a child at Bubup Womindjeka Family and Children's Centre - co-operating with other services and/or professionals (including The Orange Door) in the best interests of children and their families - informing families of support services available to them (such as The Orange Door), and of the assistance these services can provide - conducting activities so that no child is left alone (or is out of sight) with a contractor, visitor, volunteer, student or parent/guardian at the service - following the Bubup Womindjeka Family and Children's Centre's processes where the service has been notified of a court order prohibiting an adult from contacting an enrolled child - maintaining confidentiality at all times (refer to Privacy and Confidentiality Policy) - contributing to a review of this policy in consultation with the Approved Provider, Person with Management or Control, Nominated Supervisor and Person in day to day Charge - educating and empowering children to talk about events and situations that make them feel uncomfortable - ensuring that children at the service are not subjected to any form of corporal punishment, or any discipline that is unreasonable or excessive in the circumstances - using appropriate resources and undertaking training to assist with the implementation of this policy (refer to Sources) - encouraging and supporting children to express their culture and enjoy their cultural rights

-- actively supporting and facilitating participation and inclusion within BWFCC by Aboriginal children and their families - abiding by the service's Code of Conduct Policy and Interactions with Children Policy
+- undertaking appropriate training on child protection, including recognising the signs and symptoms of child abuse (refer to Definitions), knowing how to respond, and understanding responsibilities and processes for reporting (refer to Attachment 3 Processes for responding to and reporting suspected child abuse) - supporting the maintenance of Child Safe Standards in Bubup Womindjeka Family and Children's Centre in consultation with the Approved Provider and Person with Management or Control and Nominated Supervisor and Person in day to day Charge at the service - notifying the Nominated Supervisor, Person in day to day Charge, the Approved Provider or the Person with Management or Control immediately on becoming aware of any concerns, complaints or allegations regarding the safety, health and welfare of a child at Bubup Womindjeka Family and Children's Centre - offering support to the child and their family in response to concerns or reports relating to the safety, health and wellbeing of a child at Bubup Womindjeka Family and Children's Centre - co-operating with other services and/or professionals (including The Orange Door) in the best interests of children and their families - informing families of support services available to them (such as The Orange Door), and of the assistance these services can provide - conducting activities so that no child is left alone (or is out of sight) with a contractor, visitor, volunteer, student or parent/guardian at the service - ensure that no children at any time, are permitted in staff only areas e.g. Laundry, kitchen, staffroom and planning room. - in instances where children are engaged in tasks/activities outside the classroom (e.g., assisting with kitchen trolleys, collecting materials, or participating in excursions), a minimum of two children must be accompanied together. - following the Bubup Womindjeka Family and Children's Centre's processes where the service has been notified of a court order prohibiting an adult from contacting an enrolled child - maintaining confidentiality at all times (refer to Privacy and Confidentiality Policy) - contributing to a review of this policy in consultation with the Approved Provider, Person with Management or Control, Nominated Supervisor and Person in day to day Charge - educating and empowering children to talk about events and situations that make them feel uncomfortable - ensuring that children at the service are not subjected to any form of corporal punishment, or any discipline that is unreasonable or excessive in the circumstances - using appropriate resources and undertaking training to assist with the implementation of this policy (refer to Sources) - encouraging and supporting children to express their culture and enjoy their cultural rights - actively supporting and facilitating participation and inclusion within BWFCC by Aboriginal children and their families - abiding by the service's Code of Conduct Policy and Interactions with Children Policy